Feeds:

 Read Full Post »

-These handful of words from the great British thinker Bertrand Russell succinctly sums up the idea behind my current show at the Principle Gallery as well as that of my next West End Gallery show, Contact, which opens July 22.
+These handful of words from the British author Eden Phillpotts succinctly sums up the idea behind my current show at the Principle Gallery as well as that of my next West End Gallery show, Contact, which opens July 22.
 And that is that there is a world of wonder within our grasp if only we make the effort to recognize the patterns and forces of which they are comprised.

 I have said before that we are part of a greater pattern.
 I believe that it can be found in two simple ways– either looking inward or looking outward.
 Since we are are formed from this pattern we can find parts of by examining our own inner world, our thoughts and dreams.
 Or we can examine the world immediately around us for the hints of the pattern that are everywhere if only we can identify them.